2.A.53 The Sulfate Permease (SulP) Family

 SLC26 proteins function as anion exchangers and Cl- channels.
 Ousingsawat et al. (2012) examined the functional interaction between CFTR and SLC26A9 in polarized airway epithelial cells and in non-polarized HEK293 cells expressing CFTR and SLC26A9 (2.A.56.2.10).
 They found that SLC26A9 provides a constitutively active basal Cl- conductance in polarized grown CFTR-expressing CFBE airway epithelial cells, but not in cells expressing F508del-CFTR.
 In polarized CFTR-expressing cells, SLC26A9 also contributes to both Ca2+ - and CFTR-activated Cl- secretion.
 In contrast in non-polarized HEK293 cells co-expressing CFTR/SLC26A9, the baseline Cl- conductance provided by SLC26A9 was inhibited during activation of CFTR.
 Thus, SLC26A9 and CFTR behave differentially in polarized and non-polarized cells, explaining earlier conflicting data.

 3-d structural data confirmed primary sequence analyses that came to the conclusion that the SulP family is a member of the APC superfamily (Vastermark et al. 2014), and this conclusion has been further verified (Chang and Geertsma 2017).
 N-glycosylation plays three roles in the functional expression of SLC26 proteins: 1) to retain mis-folded proteins in the ER, 2) to stabilize the protein at the cell surface, and 3) to maintain the transport protein in a functional state (Rapp et al. 2018).
+A structural basis for functional interactions in dimers of SLC26 transporters has been reported (Chang et al. 2019).

 The generalized transport reactions catalyzed by SulP family proteins are: